 flexion: the anterior interv...

-Intradural disc herniations (IDH) occur when disc material related to an intervertebral disc hernia penetrate the spinal dura and lies in an intradural extramedullary location.
+Intradural disk herniations (IDH) occur when disk material related to an intervertebral disk hernia penetrates the spinal dura and lies in an intradural extramedullary location.

-IDH correspond to a rare presentation of a common pathology, comprising ~0.28% of all disc herniations 2...
+IDH correspond to a rare presentation of a common pathology, comprising ~0.28% of all disk herniations ...

 Intradural extramedullary metastases are rare and only account for approximately 5% of spinal metastases.

 Please review leptomeningeal metastases (brain) for a general discussion focused on the brain's subarachnoid space involvement.

 The age at presentation depends on tumor type....